Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 Please use our anonymous <a href="https://forms.gle/egmmBxGtBciDPYNS8" target="_blank">survey</a> so that we can track information about the demographics of our learners.

 Whether you loved our course and would like to provide a testimonial, or you're an instructor interested in adopting this material in your class, or you just want to say hi, then we would love to hear from you.
-Please use the [Contact](contact) page to get in touch!
+Please use our [contact page](contact) to get in touch!

 ## Acknowledgements